Lowclouds/logtag/README.md

 // which is clumsy to type in every time
 ```

+I haven't totally figured out how to make macros work in Javascript, yet, but I do have a working version of a 'puts' Babel plugin macro that will produce this transformation at build time.
+Still working out how to put it into an  existing project.

-I haven't figured out how to make macros work in Javascript, yet.
-There is an old cpp.js library that will support this macro, and that is why LogTag.log() takes only two args, instead of a bunch of args. cpp.js does not support variadic macros - it barely supports function macros.
+ There is also an old cpp.js library that will support this macro, and that is why LogTag.log() takes only two args, instead of a bunch of args. cpp.js does not support variadic macros - it barely supports function macros.
 Anyway, if you want to use this functionality, but lose it in production code, I'd recommend looking into cpp.js.
-Or, better yet, tell me how to get Babel macros to work.